Melanie Griffith Talks Battling Addiction, Antonio Banderas, And Her Cosmetic Surgeries

 “Don was actually waiting for me when I got out of rehab.
 We got back together; it was the most natural, perfect, loving thing.
 Then it just sort of wasn’t working.
 I think it’s hard when you are both in the public eye unless one of you gives up work.”

-In 1996, Melanie married Antonio Banderas and by all accounts, many thought they had a great relationship.
+In 1996, Melanie married Antonio Banderas, and by all accounts, many thought they had a great relationship.
 They were married for 18 years before they called it quits.

 “I think part of the reason my marriage to Antonio fell apart was because I was stuck; nobody else is to blame.
 It’s just that I personally got stuck and I won’t let that happen again, I want to enjoy life, I want to do whatever I want to do,” Melanie stated.